 Even better, rarely do you have to ride doubletrack if you don’t want to.
 As with any well-designed trail system, here you’ve always got a choice: you can pick the easy or the hard way through.

-I found the rating system a little exaggerated, as not much seemed worth a double diamond.
+The DMBA bike club has done an excellent job of creating these singletrack trails.
 With the hard work of over 200+ MTB volunteers + donations, the Toronto area has a new spot to ride.

-Parking is an odd thing at this location.
-There isn’t any(!), but that will likely work itself out.
-You are asked not to park at the trailhead or on sideroads svp.
-Instead, pick one of the two lots for the Glen Major mountain biking and ride to the entrance. (the south lot is closer) Dagmar Parking Map
+Parking is unusual at this location: there isn’t any available at either of the two entrances!
+You are asked not to park at the trailhead or on sideroads, SVP.
+Instead, pick one of the two lots for Glen Major and ride to the entrance (the south lot is closer).
+Dagmar Parking Map